 Research shows that most pro athletes play more than one sport when they are kids and in high school.
 One example is Alex Morgan who played soccer, volleyball, basketball, and track.

 Playing multiple sports gives your kid the opportunity to discover the sport that he or she is really passionate about.
 A kid might discover that his or her natural talent to play basketball or volleyball while a strong kid will prefer wrestling instead.

 Besides soccer, I played a lot of other sports in primary and high school including basketball, volleyball, softball, and some track.
-Although I never become an elite athlete, I am still conscious of my fitness, healthy eating habits, and best of all I met lifetime friends through the sport.
+Although I never become an elite athlete, I am still conscious of my fitness, and healthy eating habits, and best of all I met lifetime friends through the sport.